jfransp/NoteLite-note-taking-app/README.md

 # NoteLite-note-taking-app
-Lightweight note taking app developed in MVVM using Room, Coroutines, Dagger Hilt, DataStore, Flow and JetPack navigation and lifecycle components.
+Lightweight note taking app developed in MVVM using Room, Coroutines, Dagger Hilt, DataStore, ViewBinding, Flow and JetPack navigation and lifecycle components.

 # Some more specific implementations:
 RecyclerView